bkfl-corp/team-1-battleship/README.md

 # Battleship 2: Electric Boogaloo ⚡️

 Enjoy the latest release from your friends at the BKFL corp, *Battleship 2: Electric Boogaloo!*.
-Made as a sequal to the lovely game of battleship from our pals over at [team 1](https://github.com/PeterPgit/project1), *Battleship 2* adds to thier work by introducing sound effects, animations, and even everyone's favorite buzzword -- AI 😎
+Made as a sequel to the lovely game of battleship from our pals over at [team 1](https://github.com/PeterPgit/project1), *Battleship 2* adds to thier work by introducing sound effects, animations, and even everyone's favorite buzzword -- AI 😎